Expert Fitness Tips & Science

 Published: February 2026 | Reading Time: 5 min

-Protein is the most discussed macronutrient in the fitness world, often surrounded by myths and marketing hype.
-Whether your goal is to build muscle, lose fat, or simply maintain your health, understanding your specific protein requirements is essential.
+Protein is the most discussed macronutrient in the fitness world.
+Whether your goal is to build muscle, lose fat, or simply maintain your health, understanding your requirements is essential.

 Activity LevelRecommended Range (g/kg)